EU research on rare diseases

 Look for project partners and view profiles of all organisations that have received funding via the funding and tender opportunities portal.

-Supports annual joint transnational calls for proposal for rare diseases research projects.
+Supports annual joint transnational calls for proposal for rare diseases research projects, builds coordinated access to data and services, delivers training programs and accelerates innovation and support to clinical trials.

-Co-fund supports joint calls for rare diseases with the aim of better aligning national funding programmes.
+Co-funded joint calls for rare diseases with the aim of better aligning national funding programmes.
+The ERA-NET rare disease research implementing IRDiRC objectives (E-Rare-3) finished at the end of 2020.
+Its results serve the broad rare disease community.

 Consortium of 59 members including funders, patient advocates and industry from five continents supporting research to enable people with a rare disease to receive a diagnosis, care and therapy within a year of coming to medical attention.